Loren Legarda: 2019 House of Representatives bid, first term

-On October 18, Legarda announced that she will run as congresswoman of the lone district of Antique in Western Visayas in the 2019 Philippine elections.
+On October 18, Legarda announced that she will run as congresswoman of the lone district of Antique in Western Visayas in the 2019 Philippine elections, despite not residing in the province as she was grown and raised in Malabon.
 Her congressional run went to the court after a local politician argued against her candidacy.
+Legarda stated that her maternal great grandfather was from Antique.
 On February 6, 2019, the courts officially allowed Legarda to run for congresswoman of Antique province.
 Legarda was elected as the new congresswoman and representative of the province and district of Antique after the May 2019 elections, where she received a landslide victory against a political dynasty.
 She assumed the position on July 1, 2019.

 2022 Senate bid, fourth term

 On October 1, 2021, she filed her certificate of candidacy to run for senator.
-She is running under the Nationalist People's Coalition, and is part of the Reporma-NPC slate, MP3 Alliance slate, and the UniTeam slate.
-She won a seat in the 2022 Philippine Senate election, ranking 2nd in the race with 24 million votes, only behind actor Robin Padilla.
+She ran under the Nationalist People's Coalition, and is part of the Reporma-NPC slate, MP3 Alliance slate, and the UniTeam slate, and she also received a formal endorsement from Rodrigo Duterte.